 Fan Pilgrimage Update

-As with the first season, the Free! ending credits are meant to be fun and don’t necessarily match up with the setting of the episode content, so just enjoy!
 The swimming pool sequence is inspired by an installation at the 21st Century Museum of Contemporary Art, Kanazawa in Ishikawa Prefecture.

 Normally, shows from Kyoto Animation and P.A.
 Works would be neck-and-neck with regard to interest from the anime pilgrimage community, or anyone with a thing for high production value and meticulously researched real-world background art.
 Because Free! is a new season of an existing series, it may not generate the same buzz as its first installment.
 However, the first episode only hands us a few token shots of Iwami (岩美), Tottori Prefecture, the main setting of the previous season, before moving on to new territory.
 It may just surprise us.